Andrey Razumovsky: Life

-In 1779 Razumovsky became the first Russian ambassador in the Kingdom of Naples.
+In 1779, Razumovsky became the first Russian ambassador in the Kingdom of Naples.

 He was a chief negotiator during the Congress of Vienna that re-organised Europe in 1814, and asserted Russian rights in Poland.

-In 1808 he established a house string quartet consisting of Ignaz Schuppanzigh, Louis Sina, Franz Weiss, and Joseph Linke.
+In 1808, he established a house string quartet consisting of Ignaz Schuppanzigh, Louis Sina, Franz Weiss, and Joseph Linke.
 Razumovsky was an accomplished amateur violinist, and also known as a competent torban (see also: theorbo) player.
 The Kunsthistorisches Museum in Vienna holds one of the four torbans known to have been in his possession.
 His commissioning three string quartets from Beethoven in 1806 was the act that has made his name familiar.
 He asked Beethoven to include a Russian theme in each quartet: Beethoven included such kind of themes in the first two.

 Razumovsky was the brother-in-law of another of Beethoven's patrons, Prince Joseph Franz von Lobkowitz.
-His first wife, Countess Elisabeth von Thun was a sister in law of Count Carl von Lichnowsky.
+His first wife, Countess Elisabeth von Thun und Hohenstein was a sister in law of Karl Alois, Prince Lichnowsky von Woschütz.

 The Palais Rasumofsky

 Razumovsky built a magnificent Neoclassic palace worthy of the representative of Alexander I, at his own expense and to the designs of Louis Montoyer, on the Landstraße, quite close to Vienna, and filled it with antiquities and modern works of art.
 In the morning of 31 December 1814, during the preparation of a ball with the Tsar Alexander I as guest of honor, a fire broke out in a temporary ballroom extension, setting the ballroom ablaze and burning out roomfuls of art in the back wing of the palace.
 Even though he was raised to Prince the following year, Razumovsky was never the same.
 He lived in seclusion in Vienna until his death in 1836.
-In 1862 the street on which Razumovsky's palace is located was named Rasumofskygasse.
+In 1862, the street on which Razumovsky's palace is located was named Rasumofskygasse.

 Conversion to Roman Catholicism

-Razumovsky converted to Roman Catholicism from his native religion, Russian Orthodoxy, under the influence of his second wife, the Countess Konstanze von Thürheim (1785–1867), whom he married in February 1816.
+Razumovsky converted to Roman Catholicism from his native religion, Russian Orthodoxy, under the influence of his second wife, Countess Konstanze von Thürheim (1785–1867), member of uradel noble family from Swabia and sister of his friend Lulu von Thürheim, whom he married in February 1816.